codsen/codsen/packages/ranges-is-index-within/README.md

 <!-- prettier-ignore-end -->

-Options object is "patrolled" using [check-types-mini](https://bitbucket.org/codsen/check-types-mini) so please behave: the settings' values have to match and settings object should not be customised with extra keys.
+Options object is "patrolled" using `check-types-mini` ([npm](https://www.npmjs.com/package/check-types-mini), [GitLab](https://gitlab.com/codsen/codsen/tree/master/packages/check-types-mini)) so please behave: the settings' values have to match and settings object should not be customised with extra keys.
 Naughtiness will cause `throw`s.

 Here is the options object in one place (in case you ever want to copy it):